-The New Evangelical movement has quietly emerged over the past five or more years, largely due in part to groups of Evangelical Christians who are disillusioned by the political actions of the George W. Bush administration and the United States Republican party.
+The New Evangelical movement has quietly emerged over the past twenty or more years, largely due in part to groups of Evangelical Christians who were disillusioned by the political actions of the George W. Bush administration and the United States Republican party.
 The New Evangelical Movement campaign is comprised of a coalition of international nonprofit organizations, religious leaders and Protestant activists who seek to move American Evangelicals away from staunchly conservative views into more liberal, socially evolved perspectives on political and social issues that have traditionally defined the political belief systems of evangelical Christians.
 The movement appears to be a reactionary response to the political and social force of the Religious Right of the 1980s and 1990s.

 The New Evangelicals’ Positions on Common Social Good

 According to a book review of “The New Evangelicals: Expanding the Vision of the Common Good,” by Marcia Pally in Christianity Today, the New Evangelicals attempt to depart from the traditional values of free market economic capitalism espoused by the Republican party and those who lean politically conservative.
 The movement embraces pluralism, a liberal-democratic governing philosophy and social and economic justice.
 Evangelicals who adopt the movement’s tenents are more likely to be pro-immigration, pro-same sex marriage and wholeheartedly support the separation of church and state in terms of prayer and religious symbols in public schools.